 DP: Absolutely.
 In fact, The Great Tamer is one of the lowest tech shows you can find out there.
 It is inspired by the humblest materials — wood, earth, water and stones.
 It is inspired by the spirit and simplicity of Arte Povera.

 CS: Do you see yourself as a choreographer?

 DP: Out of respect for master choreographers who know the craft very well — such as Anne Teresa De Keersmaeker and William Forsythe — it would be a little bit ridiculous to call myself a choreographer.
-They know the job very well, whereas my knowledge of the Western dance traditions is very limited.
-But on the other hand, dance is more than what we are accustomed to label it as in Western countries.
+They know the job very well, whereas my knowledge of Western dance traditions is very limited.
+But on the other hand, dance is more than what we are accustomed to in Western countries.

 CS: And you were trained as a visual artist?